-Area Cleaning Appliance exterio r Stainless steel front Hot soapy water: Clean with a dish cloth and then dry with a soft cloth.
+Area Cleaning Appliance exterio Appliance exterior Stainless steel front Hot soapy water: Clean with a dish cloth and then dry with a soft cloth.
 Remove flecks of limescale, grease, starch and albumin (e.g. egg white) immediately.
 Corrosion can form under such flecks.
 Special stainless steel cleaning products suitable for hot surfaces are available from our after-sales service or from specialist retailers.
 Apply a very thin layer of the cleaning product with a soft cloth.
 Plastic Hot soapy water: Clean with a dish cloth and then dry with a soft cloth.
 Do not use glass cleaner or a glass scraper.
-Dointed surfaces с с , Painted surfaces Hot soapy water: Clean with a dish cloth and then dry with a soft cloth.
-Control panel Hot soapy water: Clean with a dish cloth and then dry with a soft cloth.
+Painted surfaces Hot soapy water: Clean with a dish cloth and then dry with a soft cloth.
+Control panel Hot soapy water: Clean with a dish cloth and dry with a soft cloth.
 Do not use glass cleaner or a glass scraper.
+If descaler comes into contact with the control panel, wipe it off immediately.
+If you leave it, it may stain the control panel.